ITILostTime/LostTimeWeb/README.md

 ## Deploy

-Use the NuGet package and the dist folder (respectivly the .Net application and the .js SPA) a bath will be added soon to deploy auto-magicaley the project
+Use the NuGet package and the dist folder (respectivly the .Net application and the .js SPA) a batch will be added soon to deploy auto-magically the project

-## Technology
+## Technologies

 .NET, C#, vue.js, node.js, Travis-CI, git, coffee, blood and tears